bananapielearnsjava/tp/docs/DeveloperGuide.md

     2. Test case after a `find` command: `list`<br>
        Expected: Resets the view to show all persons instead of filtered results.

-    3. Test case: `list xhasdnkcsdf` (garbage value after list command)<br>
-       Expected:  All persons in the address book are displayed with a note says "Additional arguments detected.
-You may provide extra arguments, but they will be ignored.".

 ### Finding a person